jamsocket/fractional_index/README.md

 A naive approach to this is to use a floating-point number as the key.
 To find a key between two adjacent values, we could average those two values.
 However, this runs into numerical precision issues where, as the gap between adjacent values becomes smaller, it becomes impossible to find a new value that is strictly between two others.
-(If you squint, this is also like the [line-numbering problem](https://en.wikipedia.org/wiki/Line_number#Line_numbers_and_style) that plagued BASIC developers.)
+(If you squint, this is like the [line-numbering problem](https://en.wikipedia.org/wiki/Line_number#Line_numbers_and_style) that plagued BASIC developers.)

 One solution to this is to replace the floats with arbitrary-precision fractions, with which you can always